 Segment your list

-Segmenting your list by product preference is the most popular method used by businesses, however there are numerous ways of segmenting your list.
-Segmentation can be as simple or as complex as you wish, however, do bare in mind that the more complex it becomes, the more time-consuming it is.
+Segmenting your list by product preference is the most popular method used by businesses, however, there are numerous ways of segmenting your list.
+Segmentation can be as simple or as complex as you wish, however, do bear in mind that the more complex it becomes, the more time-consuming it can be.

 So, how do we go about obtaining such information, when at the sign-up stage we only ask for an email address?

 A great way of collecting this data is to send out a data collection form in an email to your entire list.
 As discussed earlier, however, customers won’t just hand over information in return for nothing.
 Consider offering incentives which will encourage customer loyalty such as free delivery for one month, 10% off your next purchase, free samples, or bonus products.
 The better the offer, the more likely your customers are to fill in the form.
 Try creating a Google Form and ask for data such as an address, DOB, gender.
 It’s also a good idea to create a check-list of product categories so that your customers can tick their preferences.